vicente-s/skatesesh/README.md

 ## Motivation

-As a long-time skateboarder, I wanted to build something for the skateboarding community.
+Skateboarding's always been a passion of mine.
+I wanted to build something for the skateboarding community.

 ### ScreenShots